Rotary-screw compressor: Oil-free

 In an oil-free compressor, the air is compressed entirely through the action of the screws, without the assistance of an oil seal.
 They usually have lower maximal discharge pressure capability as a result.
 However, multi-stage oil-free compressors, where the air is compressed by several sets of screws, can achieve pressures of over 150 psi and output volume of over 2000 cuft/min.

 Oil-free compressors are used in applications where entrained oil carry-over is not acceptable, such as medical research and semiconductor manufacturing.
 However, this does not preclude the need for filtration, as hydrocarbons and other contaminants ingested from the ambient air must also be removed prior to the point of use.
 Consequently, air treatment identical to that used for an oil-flooded screw compressor is frequently required to ensure quality compressed air.

-In small piston compressors carpenters homeowners sometimes use "oil free" compressors in which oil free is a reference to not using oil but Teflon type of coatings permanently adhered to wear surfaces.
+Some small piston compressors use the term "oil free" to refer simply to the use of Teflon-type coatings on wear surfaces.